Paddle Boarding & Kayaking in Key Largo, FL

 Why it’s great:

-John Pennekamp Coral Reef State Park is a fantastic starting point for both kayaking and paddleboarding.
-You can launch your kayak or paddleboard from its beaches and explore calm waters dotted with coral reefs.
+John Pennekamp Coral Reef State Park is a fantastic starting point for both kayaking and paddle boarding.
+You can launch your kayak or paddle board from its beaches and explore calm waters dotted with coral reefs.
 The diverse ecosystems let visitors paddle through both mangrove trails and open water, and the park has an underwater marine sanctuary where you can view coral formations and vibrant fish.
 You’ll even find designated mangrove trails for unique wildlife viewing and calm waters, and with narrow channels, abundant birdlife, and nurseries for marine life, it is an experience you won’t forget!
 Paddling near the coral reefs can offer glimpses of the marine life.
-On-site rentals are available for kayaks and paddleboards so that visitors can rent gear right at the park for convenience.
+On-site rentals are available for kayaks and paddle boards so that visitors can rent gear right at the park for convenience.

 Everglades National Park & Scenic Wilderness